andrew/ultimate-awesome/README.md

 - [awesome-articles](https://github.com/kraftika/awesome-articles) - Awesome articles - you might come back soon to them.
 - [awesome-manual-QA-sources](https://github.com/krisztipely/awesome-manual-QA-sources) - A list about manual QA resources.
 - [stars](https://github.com/krmbzds/stars) - 🌟 A curated list of my stars.
+- [git-free-tutorials](https://github.com/labex-labs/git-free-tutorials) - Practice Git Free Tutorials | This repo collects 11 of free tutorials for Git.
+Git is the industry-standard version control system.
+This Skill Tree provides a comprehensive learning path for mastering Git.
+Ideal for developers of all levels, it offers a structured roadmap to understand repositori.
+- [ml-free-tutorials](https://github.com/labex-labs/ml-free-tutorials) - Practice Machine Learning Free Tutorials | This repo collects 370 of free tutorials for Machine Learning.
+Machine Learning is transforming industries across the globe.
+This Skill Tree presents a systematic approach to learning ML concepts and techniques.
+Designed for beginners, it provides a clea.
 - [practice-algorithm-programming-courses](https://github.com/labex-labs/practice-algorithm-programming-courses) - Algorithm Programming Courses | This repo collects 1 of programming courses for Algorithm.
 Algorithms are the foundation of computer science and programming.
 This Skill Tree provides a comprehensive learning path for mastering algorithmic problem-solving.
 Perfect for beginners and experienced pro.
-- [practice-cpp-programming-courses](https://github.com/labex-labs/practice-cpp-programming-courses) - C++ Programming Courses | This repo collects 3 of programming courses for C++.
-C++ is a powerful, high-performance programming language.
-This Skill Tree presents a systematic approach to learning C++.
-Designed for programmers looking to master object-oriented and systems programming, it offers a .
 - [practice-cysec-programming-projects](https://github.com/labex-labs/practice-cysec-programming-projects) - Practice Cyber Security Programming Projects | This repo collects 5 of programming projects for Cyber Security.
 Cyber Security is crucial in our increasingly connected world.
 This Skill Tree presents a comprehensive learning path for aspiring security professionals.
 Starting from the basics, it g.
-- [practice-javascript-programming-courses](https://github.com/labex-labs/practice-javascript-programming-courses) - JavaScript Programming Courses | This repo collects 1 of programming courses for JavaScript.
-JavaScript is the programming language of the web.
-This Skill Tree presents a systematic approach to learning JavaScript.
-Designed for web development beginners, it provides a clear roadmap to understand .
-- [practice-ml-programming-courses](https://github.com/labex-labs/practice-ml-programming-courses) - Machine Learning Programming Courses | This repo collects 10 of programming courses for Machine Learning.
-Machine Learning is transforming industries across the globe.
-This Skill Tree presents a systematic approach to learning ML concepts and techniques.
-Designed for beginners, it provides a clea.
 - [practice-opencv-programming-projects](https://github.com/labex-labs/practice-opencv-programming-projects) - [Practice OpenCV Programming Projects] This repository collects 2 of programming projects for OpenCV.
 OpenCV is a library of programming functions mainly aimed at real-time computer vision.
 Originally developed by Intel, it was later supported by Willow Garage then Itseez.
 The library is cross-pl.
+- [practice-web-development-programming-projects](https://github.com/labex-labs/practice-web-development-programming-projects) - Practice Web Development Programming Projects | This repo collects 131 of programming projects for Web Development.
+Web Development is a dynamic and essential field in the digital age.
+This Skill Tree offers a systematic approach to learning front-end and back-end technologies.
+Designed for begin.
 - [rust-free-tutorials](https://github.com/labex-labs/rust-free-tutorials) - Practice Rust Free Tutorials | This repo collects 241 of free tutorials for Rust.
 Rust is a modern systems programming language.
 This Skill Tree presents a systematic approach to learning Rust.
 Designed for programmers looking to explore systems-level development, it provides a clear roadmap to u.
 - [awesome-inspiration](https://github.com/lancejpollard/awesome-inspiration) - These are all projects to gain inspiration from for implementation, in various programming languages.
 - [awesome-documentation](https://github.com/lebrancconvas/awesome-documentation) - Curated List of Documentations and Repositories for Tools, Libraries, Frameworks using in various fields of Software Development and Computer Science related.